-Drydocks World Dubai shipyard is the largest ship repair facility in the Middle East.
-It provides ship repair, vessel conversion, new building and offshore construction services.
-It is owned and operated by Drydocks World, a subsidiary of Dubai World.
+Drydocks World-Dubai is the largest ship repair facility in the Middle East.
+It is operated by Drydocks World, a subsidiary of DP World.

-The Dubai Shipyard began new ship building activities in 1994.
-The first to be built was a 16,000t lifting capacity floating dock being used for the yard’s own purposes.
-More than 70 new building projects, including semi-submersible drilling rig hulls, and X-bow design seismic vessels, have since been completed at the yard.
+The Dubai shipyard began new shipbuilding activities in 1994.
+The first build was a 16,000t lifting capacity floating dock to be used for the yard’s own purposes.
+More than 70 newbuilding projects, including semi-submersible drilling rig hulls and X-bow design seismic vessels, have since been completed at the yard.

-The new building facility includes a hydra-lift launching system of 26,500m2, 2x2 transporters and an outfitting area.
-The outfitting area has a grand assembly area of 16,500m² and a panel assembly area of 14,400m².
+The newbuilding facility includes a hydro-lift facility of 120m x 60m, 2×2 transporters and an outfitting area.
+The outfitting area has a grand assembly area of 16,500m² and panel assembly area of 14,400m².

 The facility has a steel production capacity of 2,500t per month.

 The ship repair facility can pre-fabricate steel blocks up to 1,750t and fabricate up to 8,200t.
-It has an open welding planes fabrication area of 9,933m² and a workshop of 15,654m2.
+It has an open welding planes fabrication area of 9,933m² and workshop of 15,650m².
 The yard has separate pipe shops for ship repair and newbuilding.

 The mechanical workshop in the facility handles work on diesel engines, turbines, turbo chargers, pumps, compressors, fans, cow machines, hydraulic cylinders, hydraulic motors, heat exchangers, valves, winches, windlass and cranes.

 The modern cryogenic workshop at the mechanical shop is spread over an area of 320m².
-It is equipped with a Single Girder EOT crane of 5t lifting capacity and two jib cranes 2t lifting capacity.
+It is equipped with a Single Girder electric overhead travelling (EOT) crane with a lifting capacity of 5t as well as two jib cranes with 2t of lifting capacity.

-The facility also includes an electrical workshop and a hull treatment department.
-The hull treatment has an annually capacity of over 1.7 million m².
+The facility also includes an electrical workshop and hull treatment department.
+The hull treatment department has an annual capacity of more than 1.7 million m².

 Staff facilities and security

-The employees are provided with air-conditioned accommodation and round-the-clock security.
+Employees are provided with air-conditioned accommodation and round-the-clock security.
 Four food courts cater to workers from various nationalities.
-There are also recreational facilities such as a swimming pool, tennis and basketball courts, gym, TV hall, a library and a reading area.
+Recreational facilities, such as a swimming pool, tennis and basketball courts, gym, TV hall, library, and reading area, are all available for employee use.

 The yard is in compliance with ISO 9001 and 2000 safety and environment systems.
-The health and safety departments at the yard include security guards, gas and safety inspectors and fire personnel and emergency response team.
+The health and safety departments at the yard include security guards, gas and safety inspectors, fire personnel, and emergency response teams.